The Stream Chat Android SDK enables you to easily build any type of chat or messaging experience for Android, either in Kotlin or Java.

 It also contains all the basic model objects you'll interact with when using Stream Chat, such as

-The offline library builds on top of the client and adds offline caching capabilities using a local database.
+The offline support is a plugin that adds offline caching capabilities using a local database.
 For example, it allows you to send messages or add reactions while you're offline.
 When the user comes back online, the library will automatically recover lost events and retry sending messages.

 If you want to build custom UI for Stream Chat, you can build it on top of the offline library.